Nick Gross: Early life

 Gross grew up in Laguna Beach, California, the only son of billionaire American investor Bill H. Gross and his second wife Sue, and began playing the drums around age seven.
 He started a career as a drummer and in subsequent years was the drummer for bands Open Air Stereo and Half the Animal.
 With Open Air Stereo, Gross took part in the reality show Laguna Beach: The Real Orange County.
 The band later signed with Epic Records.

 In 2009, Gross launched STRZ Enterprises, a record studio and record label.

 Career

 Gross Labs

 In 2018, Gross founded Gross Labs as parent company of investments, Find Your Grind and Big Noise, among others.
 Gross Labs invested in X Games, 100 Thieves, BuzzFeed, DraftKings, among others.

 In 2019 Gross led a series A funding of $10.8 million for ReKTGlobal.

 In October 2024, Gross invested in TMRW Sports and Los Angeles Golf Club, among others via Brekky Golf Company, a holding company founded by Gross and Sean Maher.

+In October 2025, Gross joined the ownership group of Breakaway Music Festival together with Shaun Neff.

+In December 2025, Gross Labs became an investor alongside Russell Westbrook and Echo Investment Capital in the development of a new entertainment district in Oklahoma City that will include hotels, music venues, educational hubs and the Oklahoma City Stadium.